Thumperrr/PandoraBotIRC/docs/mainpage.md

 PandoraBotIRC is designed to be a command line tool.
 Four parameters must be supplied to `pbirc` when ran; server, port, nick, channel.
 Example:

-    ./pbirc irc.freenode.net 6667 pandoraBot, cplusplus
+`./pbirc irc.freenode.net 6667 pandoraBot, cplusplus`
 will start the bot on irc.freenode.net, port 6667, with nick "pandoraBot" in the channel "#cplusplus".

 ####Talking to the bot
-In an IRC chat, to begin a conversation with the bot, type the !BotTalk command.\n The bot should greet you.\n
+In an IRC chat, to begin a conversation with the bot, type the !BotTalk command.
+The bot should greet you.
-Now, anything you type the bot will consider directed toward it, and will respond promptly.\n To stop a conversation with the bot, type !BotStop.
+Now, anything you type the bot will consider directed toward it, and will respond promptly.
+To stop a conversation with the bot, type !BotStop.

 The bot is capable of having conversations with multiple users at the same time.
 Using !BotTalk will not interfere with another users's conversation.